andrewt0301/static-analysis-course/docs/index.md

 # Welcome to Introduction to Static Analysis

-This site contains materials for the "Computer Architecture and Operating Systems" course taught at [Faculty of Computer Science of Higher School of Economics](https://cs.hse.ru/en/).
+This site contains materials for the "Introduction to Static Analysis" course taught at [Faculty of Computer Science of Higher School of Economics](https://cs.hse.ru/en/).

 For information on course administration, please refer to the